reposense/RepoSense/docs/ug/configFiles.md

 * `formats`: File formats to analyze.
 Binary file formats, such as `png` and `jpg`, will be automatically labelled as the file type `binary` in the generated report.
 Default: all file formats
 * `ignoreCommitList`: The list of commits to ignore during analysis.
 For accurate results, the commits should be provided with their full hash.
 Additionally, a range of commits can be specified using the `..` notation e.g. `abc123..def456` (both inclusive).
 * `ignoreAuthorList`: The list of authors to ignore during analysis.
 Authors specified in `authors` field or `author-config.csv` will be also be omitted if they are in this list.
 Authors should be specified by their [Git Author Name](#a-note-about-git-author-name).
+* `fileSizeLimit`: A file size limit for the repository that will override the default file size limit.

 **Fields to provide _author-level_ info**:<br>
 Note: `authors` field should contain _all_ authors that should be captured in the analysis.